karlronsaria/PsSchedule/readme.md

 # I wish
+- [ ] I could identify expired action items
+  - and have the option
+    - to remove them
+    - or to move them to an archive or ignored folder
 - [ ] I could see expired action items from earlier today
 - [ ] I could see high-priority deadlines within a week or month's notice but low-priority deadlines within a day's notice
 - [ ] 2022_11_09_175458